Pets and Cars in the Florida Heat

 - Whether or not the windows have been left partially open to allow for adequate airflow

 - If there appears to be a source of water in the car for the animal

-- Does he appear lethargic or unresponsive?
+- Is the animal panting?
+Does the animal appear lethargic or unresponsive?

-What to Do If You See a Distressed Pet
+What to Do if You See a Distressed Pet?

 If you walk past a car that appears to have an animal that’s distressed, immediately call 911.
 Do not attempt to open the car or gain access to the animal.
 As a citizen, you do not have the ability to enter another person’s motor vehicle without permission.
 Do not leave the car or the animal until the proper authorities have arrived.
 They will have questions that they’d like for you to answer for their report.

 Always be sure to have a plan in action for keeping your pets safe and cool when taking them along for errands, a beach day, or just going along for a quick ride.
 If you don’t, you could potentially face a misdemeanor charge if you leave your pet unattended in your car without proper care.
 From one responsible pet owner to another, please don’t do this to your pet.

 At the Dellutri Law Group, we strive to educate our clients and fellow Floridians on topics which are important to them and their families.
 We want to protect as many people as we can from harm by constantly reminding them to be vigilant of their surroundings.
 If you can prevent a problem, we believe you should do so.
 To date, we cannot be sure how many accidents or injuries that we have prevented by sharing our stories, but, if we have prevented one person from injury or death, we believe it to be a victory.